Table of Contents

 3. Early Detection and Reporting Systems

 Even with preventive controls in place, new AI generated likenesses continue to surface.
 Detection systems that rely on watermarking, hashing, or provenance signals can help identify suspicious content earlier in its lifecycle.
-Flagging potential violations before widespread distribution reduces reliance on repeated takedown requests and limits long term harm.
+Flagging potential violations before widespread distribution reduces reliance on repeated takedown efforts and limits long term harm.

 4. The Role of Regulation